Turn Service Design Ideas into Action using the Service Design Scorecard System

 Q: How can service designers facilitate stakeholders to identify and prioritize ideas, and be confident in the chosen direction?

 A: The Moment Service Design Scorecard System

 Here's what you'll get:

-- A tool to guide group discussions based on design and business needs; not personal opinions
+- A Guide to lead group discussions based on design and business needs; not personal opinions

 - A 5-step process to involve designers and stakeholders with differing interests

 - A decision-making framework to have confidence in your chosen path to action

-- A process to evaluate and prioritize two different project types: service design ideas and prototypes
+- A process to evaluate and prioritize two different project types: service design concepts and prototypes

 The Scorecard was originally introduced in Touchpoint, The Service Design Network's magazinein August 2018 (vol 10 no. 1.)